 6. Stationery and Textbooks: £20 - 30/week

 Finding the perfect Warwick student accommodation is just the start of your journey as a student in Warwick.
 Amber is here to help you navigate the array of travel options available from your new home, ensuring that you can get to and from your university with ease, as well as explore the beautiful surroundings of Warwickshire without hassles.
-In terms of student travel near Warwick, you have several affordable and accessible options.
+In terms of student travel in Warwick, you have several affordable and accessible options.
 The town is well-served by public transport, making it easy for students to get around.
 Here are some of your key options:

 1. Buses: Warwick is served by a network of buses that connect the town to various universities and key points of interest.
 These buses run frequently, providing a reliable mode of transportation.
 For instance, the fare to nearby universities can cost as little as £2 for a single ticket, and students can take advantage of reduced fares with a travel card like the Swift Card.

 2. Trains: The Warwick Railway Station provides regular services to major surrounding areas, including a direct line to Coventry.
-Travel time is relatively short, depending on your destination, and fares are reasonable, with £6.40 for one intercity with options to buy season tickets for regular commutes.
+Travel time is relatively short, depending on your destination, and fares are reasonable, with £6.40 for one intercity, with options to buy season tickets for regular commutes.
 A young person's rail card can also offer significant savings.

 3. Cycling: For the environmentally conscious and those who prefer active travel, cycling is an excellent option in Warwick.
 There are several cycle paths, and bike parking is readily accessible across the town, including at university campuses.